Relationships for Young Parents

 Parents, grandparents or other family members can be a great support during pregnancy and after baby is born.

 But sometimes there may be difficulties at home.

-Keeping the peace while living at home is an important skill and will benefit baby.
+Mothers usually have parental responsibility.
 If fathers are married to the mother, then they also have parental responsibility.

 Find out more